Constructing the foundation layer for on-chain intelligence

 Open specification first

-Before any product launches, the team publishes a thorough spec — either as an EIP draft or a public design document.
+Before any product launches, the team releases a detailed spec — either as an EIP draft or a public design document.
 Community input shapes the final API surface.
 This is how ERC-8004 reached its current form: three public comment rounds spanning six weeks.

-Testnet deployments go live at least 30 days before mainnet.
-Bug reports submitted during this window receive a direct reply from the engineer who authored the code — no ticketing system involved.
-The Altlayer platform has completed 14 public test cycles to date.
+Testnet deployments go live before mainnet by at least 30 days.
+Bug reports during this window receive a direct reply from the engineer who authored the code — not a ticketing system.
+The AltLayer platform has completed 14 public test cycles to date.

 Audit, then deploy

-Every smart contract module undergoes an external audit before it handles real funds.
-Results are published in full — including findings the team disputed.
-To date, three audit reports are publicly available in the Altlayer documentation.
+Every smart contract module receives an external audit before it touches real funds.
+Results are published in full — including findings the team disagreed with.
+To date, three audit reports are publicly accessible in the AltLayer documentation.

-Usage data — anonymized and aggregated — flows directly into the product roadmap.
-If a feature goes unused six weeks after launch, it gets removed or redesigned.
-The team does not maintain a graveyard of half-built functionality.
+Usage data — anonymized and aggregated — feeds directly into the product roadmap.
+If a feature goes unused six weeks after launch, it gets cut or rethought.
+The team does not maintain a graveyard of half-finished features.

 Team

 Researchers, engineers, and protocol designers.
-Not a marketing organization with a small dev team attached.
+Not a marketing organization with a dev team bolted on.

 Protocol Research